syncfusion-content/ej2-spreadsheet-docs/ej2-javascript/spreadsheet/how-to/insert-sheet-programmatically-and-make-it-active-sheet.md

 domainurl: ##DomainURL##
 ---

-## Insert sheet programmatically and switch the inserted sheet as active sheet in ##Platform_Name## Spreadsheet control
+## Insert a sheet programmatically and make it the active sheet in ##Platform_Name## Spreadsheet control

-You can insert sheet into the spreadsheet using [`insertSheet`](https://helpej2.syncfusion.com/documentation/api/spreadsheet/#insertsheet) method.
-As the new sheet is inserted and populated with the data source using [`goTo`](https://ej2.syncfusion.com/angular/documentation/api/spreadsheet/#goto) method you can switch the inserted sheet as active sheet.
+Sheet is a collection of cells organized in the form of rows and columns that allows you to store, format, and manipulate the data.
+Using [`insertSheet`](https://helpej2.syncfusion.com/documentation/api/spreadsheet/#insertsheet) method, you can insert one or more sheets at your desired index.
+Now, you can make the inserted sheet as active sheet by focusing the start cell of that sheet using [`goTo`](https://ej2.syncfusion.com/angular/documentation/api/spreadsheet/#goto) method.

 The following code example shows how to set the active sheet when importing an Excel file.